RetiredWizard/PyDOS/README.md

 **Building custom CircuitPython firmware**

-For CircuitPython the first thing you should do is compile a custom CircuitPython image. (see https://www.youtube.com/watch?v=sWy5_B3LL8c for a demonstration)
+For CircuitPython the first thing you should do is compile a custom CircuitPython image, the steps for doing so are described in the Adafruit learning guide
-Upon downloading the latest version of CircuitPython from the github repository, modify the **py/circuitpy_mpconfig.h** file and change the value on the line that reads "**#define MICROPY_ENABLE_PYSTACK**" from "(1)" to "(0)".
-Once that is done you can follow the setps in https://learn.adafruit.com/building-circuitpython/build-circuitpython and demonstrated in the YouTube video mentioned above.
+at: https://learn.adafruit.com/building-circuitpython/build-circuitpython.
+Upon downloading the latest version of CircuitPython from the github repository, modify the **py/circuitpy_mpconfig.h** file and change the value on the line that reads "#**define MICROPY_ENABLE_PYSTACK**" from "(1)" to "(0)".
+On an

-+An addtional compiler option is required when running PyDOS on an ESP32S2 microcontroller.
-Modify the **py/mpconfig.h** file and change the value on the line that reades
+ESP32S2 microcontroller it's also necessary to modify the **py/mpconfig.h** file and change the value on the line that reades "**#define MICROPY_STACKLESS**" from "(0)" to "(1)".

-"**#define MICROPY_STACKLESS"** from "(0)" to "(1)".
+An earlier version of the build process is demonstrated in the YouTube video at: https://www.youtube.com/watch?v=sWy5_B3LL8c, but be sure to check the Adafruit guide and use the updated instructions.

 **PyDOS will run without using this custom CircuitPython image however PyBasic and some of the other applications will not run as well since PyDOS will be memory limited.**